-The Oscar that sits on Julia Roberts mantle at home for Erin Brockovich is completely earned.
-I will never argue the merits of her work in Steven Soderbergh’s clever and smartly constructed film, however, there’s a second space that lays empty and that’s for her charismatic “Vivian” in Garry Marshall’s early 90’s comedic and romantic romp Pretty Woman.
+The Oscar that sits on Julia Roberts’ mantle at home for Erin Brockovich is wholly earned.
+I will never argue the merits of her work in Steven Soderbergh’s intelligent and smartly constructed film; however, there’s a second space that lays empty, and that’s for her charismatic “Vivian” in Garry Marshall’s early 90’s comedic and romantic romp Pretty Woman.
 Exuding an abundance of sexiness that a young six-year-old can’t understand, Roberts marched her way right into the hearts of America opposite Richard Gere in this Oscar-nominated performance.
 Vivian’s spunk and rapturous cackle didn’t just seal it up.
 It was the sensitive and heartbreaking manner in which she chooses to let Edward into her world.
 Her telling of her first client, the pain and sorrow she felt being treated as the very thing she is during the polo outing, and the dream of being rescued from the tower are the very things that will stay with me for all-time.

 Her reaction to the opera, however, is the peak of her work.
 Tear ducts filling as the somber and powerful music soars across her eardrums.
 It’s her single best piece of acting she’s ever done.